 5. Have Dinner and People Watch at Chijmes

 Also featured in Crazy Rich Asians, as the setting for the totally over-the-top wedding scene, Chijmes is a colonial-era compound which was once a convent and a school, and is now home to a scattering of popular bars and restaurants which are filled to the brim at the weekend.
-In the heart of the compound sits a 19th-century gothic chapel (renamed Chijmes Hall), which boasts high ceilings, detailed stained glass windows, and columns and corridors bearing elegant motifs of flowers and birds.
+In the heart of the compound sits a 19th-century gothic chapel (renamed Chijmes Hall), which boasts high ceilings, detailed stained glass windows, and columns bearing elegant motifs of flowers and birds.
 Surrounding the chapel, the plethora of eateries offer food from all corners of the globe, from Brazilian to Japanese, and Italian to Indian.
 There are several bars and cafes serving up delicious cocktails too, as well as The Single Cask which offers a variety of bespoke whiskies.
-A perfect place to enjoy dinner and drinks while lapping up the buzzing atmosphere, this is one people watching spot you shouldn’t leave off your Singapore bucket list.
+A perfect place to enjoy dinner and drinks while lapping up the buzzing atmosphere, this is one people-watching spot you shouldn’t leave off your Singapore bucket list.

 6. Shop and Drink in Kampong Glam